mackron/sha1/README.md

 be at least `SHA1_SIZE_FORMATTED` bytes.

-This library does not perform any memory allocations and does not use anything from the standard library except for `size_t` and `NULL`, both of which are drawn in via stddef.h.
+This library does not perform any memory allocations and does not use anything from the standard library except for `size_t` and `NULL`, both of which are drawn in from stddef.h.
 No other standard headers are included.

 There is no need to link to anything with this library.
 You can use SHA1_IMPLEMENTATION to define